leolani/cltl-knowledgeextraction/README.md

   triples, where each triple has a subject, predicate and object.
 * If an Utterance is a statement, it also has a Perspective object which consists of a polarity, certainty, sentiment and emotion value.
-* The Analyzer class is the API for triple extractors.
-At this moment there are two Analyzers implemented: CFGAnalyzer (which uses Context Free Grammar parsing), and OIE Analyzer (which uses Stanford OIE library)
+* The Analyzer class is the API for triple/question extractors.
-* The CFGAnalyzer consists of a hierarchy of classes, topmost class is the abstract general class Analyzer, which is separated into two abstract classes StatementAnalyzer and QuestionAnalyzer, which consist of the concrete classes GeneralStatementAnalyzer, WhQuestionAnalyzer and VerbQuestionAnalyzer.

 ### Triple extraction implementations